bigchaindb/bigchaindb/proposals/integration-testing.md

 - network setup, using `docker-compose`
 - basic transaction management

 In the next sections we will use `ND` to refer to the Python class, and `network` to refer to an instance of it.
-For now, `network` will be likely to be a singleton, since it will control `docker` in the current host.
+For now, `network` will most likely be a singleton, since it will control `docker` in the current host.
 This **will not** be the final name of the module.

 ### Usage example
 The following code is just a suggestion on how the new module shuold be used.
 It may contain syntax errors or other kind of errors.